Lysxia/twentyseven/README.md

 - Corner Orientation × UD Slice
 - Edge Orientation × UD Slice

-It is possible to store the actual distances to the goal set in phase 1 but the current speed seems good enough for now.
+It is possible to store the actual distances to the goal set in phase 1 to make it even faster, but the two phase algorithm is fairly quick already.

 #### Phase 2